 It is time to commit.
 Wait!
 You are young and don’t want to commit yet?

 The cool thing with version control, is that every time you commit, you can go back to the code at that point in time.
 Version control lets you take it all back!
 It is the best type of commitment ever!

-First, open Git Bash, and switch to the directory with your project using the
+First, open the terminal, and switch to the directory with your project using the

 Optionally, we can use

 git status to see what files have changed: